 8. Your Camera Gear

-What makes the cut for camera gear is the part of packing I always struggle with most.
-It generally comes down to how much I can fit into my 7 kg of cabin baggage as I won’t trust camera gear or electronics to the hold of the aeroplane.
-Really I can barely help myself here but I would say make sure you have a camera, something with more creative control than your phone if possible, it really is the most photogenic country.
+What makes the cut for camera gear is the part of packing I always struggle with the most.
+It generally comes down to how much I can fit into my 7 kg of cabin baggage as I won’t trust camera gear or electronics to the hold of an aeroplane.
+While I agree with the general consensus that the best camera is the one you have with you, and phone cameras have come a long way in the last couple of years I still pack something with a bit more creative control if possible, it really is the most photogenic country.

 I love my Olympus OMD EM1, it’s a fabulous camera and takes incredible pictures on a small and light body so it’s much easier to fit that into my bag and to carry all day when travelling.
-If it’s just one lense it would have to be the Olympus pro 10-40mm (or 20mm – 80mm in full format terms) so that’s almost always attached.
-If I have to go down to one strap it’s my womens cut Black Rapid cross body to be ready to shoot all day at a moments notice.
+If there’s only room for one lens it will be the Olympus Pro 12-40mm (or 24mm – 80mm in full format terms) so that’s almost always attached.

 9. A Travel Day bag

 Some may prefer to travel with a tote or large handbag.
-I do myself in some countries but in Japan I prefer the travel backpack for carrying around day to day.
-My current one is made of leather, is robust and the perfect size to fit of tonne of stuff in it but still looks stylish enough to pass as a handbag when it needs to rather than something I used to carry my school books in.
+I do myself in some countries when I’m concerned about theft but in Japan, I prefer my leather travel backpack as my daily carry.
+My current one from Colorado is robust and the perfect size to fit a tonne of stuff in it including my Macbook or camera gear but still looks stylish enough to pass as a handbag when it needs to rather than something I used to carry my school books in.

 10. A small towel

-Many Japanese women will carry a small towel with them known as tenugui, they are available in many souvenir shops and are generally a smooth cotton fabric rather than the terry cloth common in the West.
-These multi use items are re-purposed for everything from drying your hands and mopping your brow at a hot summers festival to a makeshift apron and wrapping a bottle of sake for a gift.
+Many Japanese women will carry a small towel with them known as tenugui, they are available in many souvenir shops and are generally a smooth cotton fabric rather than the terry cloth towel common in the West.
+These multi-use items are re-purposed for everything from drying your hands and mopping your brow at a hot summer festival to a makeshift apron and wrapping a bottle of sake for a gift.

 11. Travel power accessories

-With at least two cameras, two phones, a laptop, two tablets plus sundry gadgets such as wireless earphones and fitness monitor there’s a bit of a bedtime routine involved plugging everything in so it’s ready to go in the morning, downloading camera cards and backing everything up.
+With at least two cameras, two phones, a laptop, two tablets plus sundry gadgets such as wireless earphones and a fitness monitor there’s a bit of a nightly routine involved in plugging everything in so it’s ready to go in the morning, downloading the camera cards and backing everything up.

 What to wear in Japan

-As a general rule I’d also suggest mix and match packing even if that’s not your normal style.
+As a general rule, I’d also suggest packing a capsule wardrobe of items that mix and match together well even if that’s not your normal style.
 Be brutal, if it doesn’t go with at least 2 other items in the suitcase it stays behind.
 Items that can be dressed up for the evening and down a bit in the day are most useful and as with shoes, prioritise comfort over cute.

 Sometimes what you leave out of your case can be as important as what you put in.
 Here are a few things to consider if you’re trying to reduce the volume.

-The other reason I might intentionally pack light on skincare and hair products is that most of my all time holy grail beauty products are Japanese brands.
-These aren’t cheap over there but they are significantly better priced than at home so Shu Uemura, SKII, Shiseido and the best ever Biore face sunscreen are coming home with me in bulk.
-Plus of course you need a bit of space to try a few new things each trip.
+The other reason I might intentionally pack light on skincare and hair products is that most of my all-time holy grail beauty products are Japanese brands.
+These aren’t always cheap but they are significantly better priced than at home so Shu Uemura, SKII, Shiseido and my holy grail Biore face sunscreen are coming home with me in bulk.
+Plus of course, you need a bit of space to try a few new products out each trip.

-So there you have our top 10 essentials when packing for Japan and a couple of things you can potential leave behind.
+So there you have it, a dozen of our essentials when packing for Japan and a couple of things you can potentially leave behind.
 Have a fabulous trip if you are heading off soon and please do drop a comment below if you have any questions, or suggestions of your own that belong on everyone’s Japan travel checklist.